-If you use a car wash with a waxing cycle, make sure that you remove the wax from the windscreen
+If you use a car wash with a waxing cycle, make sure that you remove the wax from the windscreen.

-- Some car wash installations use water at high pressure.
-This could damage certain parts of your vehicle. - Remove the aerial before using an automatic car wash. - Switch the heater blower off to prevent contamination of the fresh air filter
+- Prior to using a car wash facility check the suitability of it for your vehicle. - Some car wash installations use water at high pressure.
+This could damage certain parts of your vehicle.

+Remove the aerial before using an automatic car wash.

+Switch the heater blower off to prevent contamination of the fresh air filter.